benavt/CASP16_TWO_STATE/README.md

 - `plot_best_per_group.py` - Plot best scores per group
 - `plot_scatter_diagnostic.py` - Generate scatter diagnostic plots

 **Note**: This directory is preserved for historical reference and to understand the evolution of the current processing pipeline.
-The current repository's scripts were developed based on concepts and methodologies from this original pipeline.

 ## Complete Workflow